-Where the money goes: Our full transparency report
+Where the money goes: Our 2021 transparency report

 If you’re a coffee company making ethical claims about fair deals for coffee producers, how much profit should you keep for yourself?
 We’re not entirely sure, but we do know one thing: The people making the lion’s share in the coffee supply chain are roasters, and when they put ethical words on their packaging those profits get fatter.

 So we’re trying something wildly different: You get to inspect our books.
 Here you’ll find how much our roaster makes, what we paid for recyclable coffee bags, and what our profit margin on a bag of coffee really is.
 You’ll see in this report what a true nonprofit looks like — nothing hidden, no catch — and why we think this is a model for the future of coffee.

 The problem is, the coffee supply chain overall is inherently exploitative and colonial.
 Within that supply chain, the roasting step is by far the most profitable and powerful (roasters retain 80% of the profit margin from bean to cup).
 We can’t change the nature of the industry (yet), so we decided that the first step is to open a top-tier roasterie, set it up as a registered charity, and … give all the profits away.